What Does an Escrow Agent Actually Do?

 In some cases, particularly for complex or contentious real estate deals, an attorney may act as the escrow agent.
 This is more common in other states but can also occur in California.
 Having an attorney manage escrow is especially beneficial when a transaction involves intricate legal issues, such as probate sales or commercial properties.
 According to legal resource Stimmel Law, this arrangement provides critical legal oversight to protect the interests of all parties and ensure every detail complies with the law.
 While not typical for standard residential sales, an attorney-led escrow provides an added layer of legal protection when unique circumstances call for it.

-Controlled or “In-House” Escrow
+What is Controlled or “In-House” Escrow?

 A controlled or “in-house” escrow company is owned by another party involved in the transaction, such as a real estate brokerage, mortgage lender, or builder.
 While this setup can offer convenience, it’s important to be aware of the structure.
 These companies are generally not licensed by the DFPI.
 Instead, they fall under the regulatory umbrella of the entity that owns them.
 This can create potential conflicts of interest, as the escrow provider is not a truly independent party.
 Without a neutral agent managing the funds and documents, there’s a risk that the transaction could be influenced by the interests of the parent company rather than the buyer and seller.